 It is critical to understand that Google ranks and indexes your website using a mobile version.
 As a result, all metadata and mobile content must be fully optimized to match the desktop version.

-The mobile-first indexing approach will be implemented on all sites by the end of 2020, according to a recent announcement.
+According to a recent announcement, the mobile-first indexing approach will be implemented on all sites by the end of 2020.
 If your site still has a mobile version, it is critical that it is properly optimized.
 Furthermore, wherever possible, enhance the mobile user experience.